ripyanr/canvas-api-php-library/README.md

 ## 0.4

-- Yet another rewrite.
-- Centralizing everything back onto the API class, so that it is essentially all-knowing when a transaction is made.
+- Yet another rewrite...centralizing everything back onto the API class, so that it is essentially all-knowing when a transaction is made.
 - simplify `execute()` method for easy overwriting in wrapper classes
+- adds clients:
+    - SIS Imports
+    - SIS Import Errors

 ## 0.3